 Part of making and reporting a measurement is deciding how accurate it might be.
-Finding that a distance is $10.0000 \text{ cm} \pm .0001 \text{ cm}$ can tell you something very different from $10 \text{ cm} \pm 1 \text{ cm}$.
+Finding that a distance is $10.0000 \, \mathrm{cm} \pm .0001 \, \mathrm{cm}$ could tell you something very different from $10 \, \mathrm{cm} \pm 1 \, \mathrm{cm}$ .
 In common speech, the words accuracy and precision are often used interchangeably.
 However, many scientists like to make a distinction between the meanings of the two words.
 Accuracy refers to the relationship between a measured quantity and the real value of that quantity.
 The accuracy of a single measurement can be defined as the difference between the measured value and the true value of the quantity.
 Since in most cases you don't know the true value (if you did, you wouldn't be bothering to measure it!), you seldom know the true accuracy of your answer.
 Exceptions to this occur primarily when you are testing an apparatus or new measurement method, and in teaching labs like this one.
-Since here we often do know the true value, or have measured the same quantity two different ways, whenever you have this opportunity you should always compare the achieved accuracy (the difference between the true value and your measured value), or the consistency (the difference between your two determinations) with your independently estimated error as described below.
+Since here we often do know the true value, or have measured the same quantity two different ways, whenever you have this opportunity you should always compare the achieved accuracy (the difference between the true value and your measured value) with your independently estimated error as described below.
+If the difference is comparable to your estimated uncertainty, then your measurement is consistent with the accepted value.
+If it is five time larger, you owe some discussion in your notebook of why this might be the case.

-The words error and uncertainty are often used interchangeably.
-Nevertheless, it is important to be aware of the distinction between the actual error in a given measurement (i.e. in the amount by which the measured value differs from the true value) and the uncertainty in a measurement, which is your estimate of the most likely magnitude of this error.
+More vocabulary: The word error in standard English is the same as mistake.
+In science however, it means the estimated uncertainty, or probable accuracy of a result (i.e. the amount by which the measured value is expected to differ from the true value).
 The point is that in most experiments we do not know the true value of the quantity we are measuring, and therefore cannot determine the actual error in our result.
 However, it is still possible to make an estimate of the uncertainty (or the "probable error") in the measurement based on what we know about the properties of the measuring, instruments, etc.